Federal Court approves 'historic' $2.8B residential day schools settlement

 “I am satisfied that the settlement is fair, reasonable, and in the best interests of Band Class members.
 The Settlement Agreement is therefore approved,” McDonald said.

-The federal government originally reached the settlement with the plaintiffs in January, but the Federal Court also needed to approve the agreement.
+The federal government originally reached the settlement on collective harm caused to Indigenous communities by residential schools in January, but the Federal Court also needed to approve the agreement.

 The lawsuit was originally brought forth by two B.C.
 First Nations, the Tk'emlups te Secwepemc, and the shishalh, more than a decade ago, for members who were ineligible for the 2006 settlement reached between Canada and full-time students at the schools.